-\$registerCorefAmbiguityRiskForClauseDomain.
-This is a cybernetic default as discussed above reflecting the most likely and frequently expected situation.
-It captures a background condition, that for simple clauses, it is deemed less likely that nominals will be co-referential.
+\$registerCoRefAmbiguityRiskForClauseDomain alias \$ assumeNoClauseCoreference.
+This cybernetic default reflects the most likely and frequently expected situation It captures the background condition, that for simple clauses, it is deemed less likely that nominals will be co-referential production competence.

-We posit a second actioneme for step 2 \$registerCoRefOverride activated when a nominal corefers inside a clause against the expectation of step 1, i.e.

-\$registerCorefAmbiguityRiskForClauseDomain.
-Finally \$insertReflexive, corresponding to step 3., inserts a reflexive-self form agreeing with the context..
-It indicates some NP that co-refers with some other preceding NP in its domain of expectation that is not in a separately embedded sentence.
+A second actioneme for Step 2 \$registerCoRefOverride, is activated when a nominal corefers inside a clause against the expectation of Step 1.
+Finally \$insertReflexive, corresponding to Step 3, inserts a reflexive -self form agreeing with the context.
+It indicates an NP co-referring with another preceding NP within its domain of expectation.